Oh, hiii. I’m sneaking this blog post in before we pack up and fly down to San Diego early tomorrow morning.

 This week we’re finishing starting Christmas shopping and packing up to go to Toronto!
 Happy holidays!

-We celebrated Mike’s birthday at one of our favorite places this weekend, Squaw Valley in North lake Tahoe.
-Since it was a long holiday weekend we got up early and left on Saturday morning, anticipating a nice, relaxing 3 day weekend.
-After fueling up at our favorite local bagel shop, Bagel Guys, we set out on the 4 hour drive to Tahoe.
+This year we celebrated Mike’s birthday at one of our favorite places, Squaw Valley in North lake Tahoe.
+It was a long weekend and on Saturday morning, after fueling up at our favorite local bagel shop, we set out on the 4 hour drive to Tahoe.
 We arrived around 12pm; just in time for lunch!
 Since check in at the resort wasn’t until 4pm, we decided to eat and then spend time on the lake kayaking.

 We stopped at Tahoe Brewing Co. for lunch and split a flight of beer, chicken wings, and a hummus + avocado wrap.
-I’ve mentioned on here before that I typically aim for one carb meal, one protein meal, and one combo meal (carb and protein meal) in a day.
-I find this to be the most effective way for eating a balanced diet (esp. when traveling!) and maintaining a healthy body weight.
+Typically I aim for one carb meal, one protein meal, and one combo meal (carb and protein meal) in a day.
+For me, this is the most effective way to maintain a healthy body weight while not feeling overloaded with restrictions.
 Of course, I’m also sure to load up on veggies whenever possible!
-Our wings and veg wrap were the perfect combo meal and kept me full for hours.
+Our wings and veg wrap was the perfect combo meal and kept me full for hours.

-After dinner we went back to our room for gifts, scotch, and games!
-Mike’s actual birthday was on Sunday but I couldn’t contain myself and made him open his presents early.
-We also FaceTime’d with Mike’s sister and niece in Melbourne (where it was already his birthday!).
+We had dinner at the property pub and then back to our room for gifts, scotch, and games!
+Mike’s actual birthday was on Sunday but I couldn’t contain myself and made him open his presents early. 😉

 For dinner I took Mike to Six Peaks, one of our favorite fancy places to dine!
 Everyone is so friendly there and the food is ah-mazing; it’s hard not to have a great time.
-We started with a charcuterie board with Humboldt fog (the best cheese!!), Toma cheese, and prosciutto.
-It was served with honey and blackberries and was devine.
-For dinner, we each ordered a filet mignon and shared side of truffle mashed potatoes and asparagus.
+We started with a charcuterie board and then each ordered a filet mignon and shared side of truffle mashed potatoes and asparagus.
 They brought Mike dessert for his birthday that (we think) was banana pudding in a cookie-crust bowl with bananas, whip cream, and chocolate shavings on top.
 I don’t think we would have ordered it if we saw it on the menu but, like everything at Six Peaks, it was heaven.

 On Monday, Mike woke up early for a swim.
 I met him a bit later for tea and hot tubing!
 We spent a lazy morning alternating between the pool and hot tub.
-For breakfast Mike had banana bread and a chocolate croissant (I had bites of both!) and I stuck to fruit and hard boiled eggs (definitely a less decadent breakfast but I find protein in the morning works better for me).
+SO MUCH POOL TIME THIS WEEKEND.

 After working up an appetite on the lake, we broke into our cheese, cracker, and prosciutto leftovers from dinner the night before.
 Then, still hungry and needing more food, we went to Rocker@Squaw and noshed on (more) wings and a veggie plater with hummus and Green Goddess dressing.
 NomNOM.